 - Ricardo Meza, Executive Inspector General

-GRIT consists of six team members, including investigators from the OEIG’s Springfield and Chicago staff.
-GRIT members include: Supervising Investigator Donald Meeks, Supervising Investigator Edward Escamilla, and Investigators Amber Range, Tiffany Pryor-Wallace, and Pat Foley.
-The investigators have over 100 combined years of investigative experience.
+GRIT consists investigators from the OEIG’s Springfield and Chicago staff.
+GRIT members include: Supervising Investigator Edward Escamilla and Investigators Tiffany Pryor-Wallace and Pat Foley.
 To read the biographies of the GRIT team members click the above “About the Office” drop-down menu and select “GRIT Biographies.”

 Publicly Released Summary Reports of OEIG Investigation Relating to State Grants